Roland Barthes: Student years

-Barthes showed great promise as a student and spent the period from 1935 to 1939 at the Sorbonne, where he earned a licence in classical literature.
+Barthes showed great promise as a student and spent the period from 1935 to 1939 at the University of Paris (Sorbonne), where he earned a licence in classical literature.
 He was plagued by ill health throughout this period, suffering from tuberculosis, which often had to be treated in the isolation of sanatoria.
 His repeated physical breakdowns disrupted his academic career, affecting his studies and his ability to take qualifying examinations.
 They also exempted him from military service during World War II.

 His life from 1939 to 1948 was largely spent obtaining a licence in grammar and philology, publishing his first papers, taking part in a medical study, and continuing to struggle with his health.
-He received a diplôme d'études supérieures (roughly equivalent to an MA by thesis) from the University of Paris in 1941 for his work in Greek tragedy.
+He received a DES (diplôme d'études supérieures, roughly equivalent to an MA) from the University of Paris in 1941 for his work on Greek tragedy under the direction of Paul Mazon.

 Early academic career

 In 1948, he returned to purely academic work, gaining multiple short-term positions at institutes in France, Romania, and Egypt.
 During this time, he contributed to the leftist Parisian paper Combat, out of which grew his first full-length work, Writing Degree Zero (1953).

 In 1952, Barthes settled at the Centre National de la Recherche Scientifique, where he studied lexicology and sociology.
 During his seven-year period there, he began to write a popular series of bi-monthly essays for the magazine Les Lettres Nouvelles, in which he dismantled myths of popular culture (gathered in the Mythologies collection that was published in 1957).
-Consisting of fifty-four short essays, mostly written between 1954 and 1956, Mythologies were acute reflections of French popular culture ranging from an analysis on soap detergents to a dissection of popular wrestling.
+Consisting of fifty-four short essays, mostly written between 1954 and 1956, Mythologies were acute reflections of French popular culture ranging from an analysis on soap detergents to a dissection of professional wrestling.
 Knowing little English, Barthes taught at Middlebury College in 1957 and befriended the future English translator of much of his work, Richard Howard, that summer in New York City.